MagnusRichert/ASAPR/README.md

 #### Choose pattern

-Right next to the offsets you can choose between between the patterns: mesh (mutiple lines), circles and svg grapics.
+Right next to the offsets you can choose between the patterns: mesh (mutiple lines), circles and svg grapics.
 ![Patterns](pictures/pattern.png)

 ##### Mesh